gocd/ruby-functional-tests/README.md

 - Check the logs in: `target/go-server-*/logs`

-### 2. Check resource/with-java.sh
+### 2. Check you have an appropriate Java version installed

-- It uses jabba to install Java if needed.
-Make sure that the version of Java being used is correct.
+- The scripts assume there is an appropriate Java version available on the path.
+- On CI we use [ASDF](https://github.com/asdf-vm/asdf) for this - see [.tool-versions](.tool-versions) for appropriate
+  version, or use `asdf install` if you already use ASDF.

 ### 3. Ensure that you have the right version of gauge-ruby installed.